rkulskis/course-template/README.md

  * **support for other languages**, e.g. Java, C, C++, Go, Rust, SQL.
 This requires polymorphism in the code AST parsing because tree-sitter has different node names for different languages.
 Hopefully this shouldn't be too difficult.
+ * **suite of more complex tests**: e.g.:
+	 * OOP parse Java directory to give points for properly implemented design patterns.
+	 * Big-Oh comparison of student code to solution code
+	 * Screenshotting of pyplot output to verify for example that running the student code yields the correct classification of data points

 ## Getting started